Nominations Queries Post 1

 Posted by morbane

-There's a new post up on the Yuletide Admin comm regarding A 2025 Experiment: Increasing fandom slots for nominations & requests.
+There's a new post up on the Yuletide Admin comm regarding Nominations extended 16 hours due to AO3 maintenance.
 Please note that there may have been a delay between that post and this crosspost.

 You can go through to DW to check the details: